 # 7 – Wrong Side of Heaven

-This song is taken from The Wrong Side of Heaven and The Righteous Side of Hell.
+In the number seven position on our Five Finger Death Punch songs list is a song taken from The Wrong Side of Heaven and The Righteous Side of Hell.
 This song is easily one of the band’s most poignant as it shows their support for the armed forces.
 Its video deals with the subject of homeless veterans suffering from post-traumatic stress disorder.

 # 6 – Lift Me Up